isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Note that indentation is optional and is used for aesthetic purposes only.
 In some cases it may be preferable to use more compact notation.

-After all the parameters have been specified, we have two contexts open: global and Dhcp4; thus, we need two closing curly brackets to close them.
+After all the parameters have been specified, there are two contexts open: global and Dhcp4; thus, two closing curly brackets are needed to close them.

 Lease Storage
 -------------

 All leases issued by the server are stored in the lease database.
-Currently there are four database backends available: memfile (which is the default backend), MySQL, PostgreSQL, and Cassandra.
+Currently there are four database backends available: memfile (the default), MySQL, PostgreSQL, and Cassandra (deprecated).

 Memfile - Basic Storage for Leases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The server is able to store lease data in different repositories.
 Larger
-deployments may elect to store leases in a database.
+deployments may elect to store leases in a database;
 :ref:`database-configuration4` describes this option.
 In
-typical smaller deployments, though, the server will store lease
+typical smaller deployments, though, the server stores lease
 information in a CSV file rather than a database.
 As well as requiring
 less administration, an advantage of using a file for storage is that it
 eliminates a dependency on third-party database software.

-The configuration of the file backend (memfile) is controlled through
+The configuration of the memfile backend is controlled through
 the Dhcp4/lease-database parameters.
 The ``type`` parameter is mandatory
-and it specifies which storage for leases the server should use.
-The
+and specifies which storage for leases the server should use, through
-value of ``"memfile"`` indicates that the file should be used as the
-storage.
+the ``"memfile"`` value.
 The following list gives additional optional parameters that
 can be used to configure the memfile backend.

 -  ``persist``: controls whether the new leases and updates to existing